chadblack/2024ELA/docs/syllabus.md

 **Plagiarism and Academic Honesty:** Plagiarism occurs when someone knowingly or unknowingly presents the words or ideas of another person, chatbot, or large language model as his or her own.
 Any work turned in for this class must meet University standards for academic honesty.
 Any students unsure about how to apply these rules are urged to consult with me prior to turning in any written work.

-**Drop In Office Hours:** Students are strongly encouraged to speak with me outside of class.
-The advantages of talking with me include: extra help on an assignment or preparation for an exam; clarification of materials covered in lecture, discussion of my comments on your work; discussion of this or related courses.
-I am available during office hours on a first-come, first-served basis; if you cannot come by during office hours, please contact me via email or phone and I will be happy to set up an appointment with you.
+**Drop In Office Hours:** Students are strongly encouraged to speak with me and the TAs outside of class.
+The advantages include: extra help on an assignment or preparation for an exam; clarification of materials covered in lecture, discussion of my comments on your work; discussion of this or related courses.
+We are available during office hours on a first-come, first-served basis; if you cannot come by during office hours, please contact me via email or phone and I will be happy to set up an appointment with you.

 **Changes:** I reserve the write to change this syllabus as the semester progresses.
 This is not a contract, but rather a document to guide expectations and clearly communicate weekly assignments.
 Please bring the syllabus with you to our class meetings.
 Or, keep up with it on the course website.